emmakn/ReP/README.md

 **Re**petative **P**ipettor

 ## Background
 The ReP was created to automate repetative pipetting tasks in a simple and cost-effective way.
 It utilizes a rack and pinion design to move the pipette's plunger up and down.
-It can be dialed in and calibrated to aspirate and dispense at any given rate, frequency, and volume.
+It can be calibrated to aspirate and dispense at any given rate, frequency, and volume.
 It is intended to be held upright with a ring stand clamp or any other clamped arm to allow for easy maneuverability and adaptability.
 The ReP is built around an Eppendorf pipette.
 The DC motor is controlled with a Raspberry Pi Nano and an L298N motor controller.
 The structure itself is 3D printed from PLA.

 ## Included
 In this repository, I have included: